GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-04-22 08:28:44 IST
+This content is dynamically generated in Indian Time (IST): 2024-04-22 08:49:20 IST

 Current Weather in Coimbatore:
-Temperature: 29.48 °C
+Temperature: 29.88 °C
-Condition: few clouds
+Condition: haze